Rsantct/pe.audio.sys.OLD/pre.di.c/clients/www/README.md

 Not needed.

-Just be aware about if you install the pre.di.c folder under an user home different than `/home/predic` you'll need to update the Apache's pre.di.c web site file accordingly:
+Just be aware about if you decide to install the pre.di.c folder under an user home different than `/home/predic` you'll need to update the Apache's pre.di.c web site file accordingly:

     /etc/apache2/sites-available/pre.di.c.conf